jbeck018/howlerops/docs/INSTALL.md

 # Installation Guide

-This guide covers all methods of installing SQL Studio Backend.
+This guide covers all methods of installing Howlerops Backend.

 ## Table of Contents